 Easy Parisian Hot Chocolate Recipe

 When it comes to hot chocolate, it seriously doesn’t get any better than French-style Parisian Hot Chocolate.
-All chocolate aficionados would absolutely adore a good cup of Parisian Hot Chocolate (a.k.a Parisian Chocolat Chaud) because it’s chocolate in its richest and most glorious form.
+All chocolate aficionados would absolutely adore a good cup of Parisian Hot Chocolate because it’s chocolate in its richest and most glorious form.
 It is lusciously thick, rich, and creamy, and features the most luxurious mouthfeel.
 Any chocolate lover would make sure to stop at Angelina and/or Carette when visiting Paris because enjoying this decadent drink is a bucket list experience of its own.

 Can’t go to Paris right now?
 Don’t worry, you’d be delighted to learn that it’s actually super easy to create a cup of indulgent Parisian Hot Chocolate at home!
-Give it about 10 minutes, serve it with a bowl of fresh whipped cream on the side (just like those Parisian cafes), and you’d be transported to Paris in no time.
+Give it about 10 minutes, serve it with a bowl of fresh whipped cream on the side (just like those Parisian cafes), and you’ll be transported to Paris in no time.

 Ingredients List

-• Dark Chocolate – 56% or 70%
+• Dark Chocolate – 70% or above

 • Double Cream – you’ll need it for both making the hot chocolate and the whipped cream for serving